tameemmd/devdataprod-016/presentation/Tourist2012.md

 ![Maltese Islands](Malta.jpg)

-First Slide
+The Data
 ========================================================

 The shiny app analysis open data available from the **Open Data Malta** web site.

-The data anlysed relates to tourists vising Malta during 2012.
+The data analysed relates to tourists visiting Malta during 2012.
 The source of the data is http://www.opendatamalta.org/ckan/dataset/50cfd96f-246e-4d57-a0ce-86c8ce88e9d6/resource/fad12a26-2965-404f-9320-c0bc82353315/download/Profileofdepartingtourists2012.csv.

 It was downloaded on **10 December 2014**.